-- What is your role in the district? - The role of the Mental Health department is to promote holistic wellness in students and their families through therapeutic interventions that target emotional and behavioral wellbeing. - What services do you provide in the prevention and remediation of problems of attendance, behavior, adjustment and learning? - The district contracts with mental health agency providers that deliver an array of services that include but are not limited to individual, group, and family therapy.
+What is your role in the district?

+The role of the Mental Health department is to promote holistic wellness in students and their families through therapeutic interventions that target emotional and behavioral wellbeing.

+What services do you provide in the prevention and remediation of problems of attendance, behavior, adjustment and learning?

+The district contracts with mental health agency providers that deliver an array of services that include but are not limited to individual, group, and family therapy.
 Behavioral interventions, community and school support, and pharmacological management are available as well.

-- How do you serve as a liaison between home and school? - Mental health serves as a liaison between homes and schools by being able to build relationships and provide support for students and their families.
-Mental health works to meet the needs of the whole child by providing a variety of wrap around services and resources. - Do you provide home visits? - Home visits are accessible to students via services provided by contracted mental health agency staff.
-Some district staff also provide home visits if the need arises. - What should parents, community, LRSD staff know about the services you provide to students? - The services provided by mental health providers are available to all students and their families.
+Provide the serve as a liaison between home and school?

+Mental health serves as a liaison between homes and schools by being able to build relationships and provide support for students and their families.
+Mental health works to meet the needs of the whole child by providing a variety of wrap around services and resources.

+2 Do you provide home visits?

+Home visits are accessible to students via services provided by contracted mental health agency staff.
+Some district staff also provide home visits if the need arises.

+What should parent, community, LRSD staff know about the services you provide to students?

+The services provided by mental health providers are available to all students and their families.
 Every effort will be made to find supports and resources regardless of the circumstances.
 Each student and their family deserves the right to have their needs met to improve their quality of life.

-Little Rock School District employs three social workers at Little Rock Central High, Hall High School and Hamilton Learning Academy.
-They provide a diverse list of opportunities:
+Little Rock School District employs several social workers; The District Lead is Stephany Abroa who uses interns to meet the needs of the district.
+Social Workers provide a diverse list of opportunities: